Umami Girl is reader-supported. When you buy through links on our site, we may earn a commission. Learn more here.

 - Pour in the Prosecco.

-- Top with soda water, give it a quick stir, and garnish with a lime wheel and mint leaves.
+- Top with soda water (seltzer or club soda), give it a quick stir, and garnish with a lime wheel and mint leaves.
 That's it!

 How to serve it